zjunlp/DeepKE/README.md

 ```

 Please note that the `requirements.txt` file is located in the `example/llm` folder.

+## DeepKE-MCP-Tools

+We integrate the MCP (Model Calling Protocol) service tools into DeepKE, enabling knowledge extraction through large language models (LLMs) as tool callers for lightweight models.

+- The MCP service has been deployed and is accessible at [URL](https://modelscope.cn/mcp/servers/OpenKG/deepke-mcp-tools).
+- For local deployment, refer to the [README](https://github.com/zjunlp/DeepKE/tree/main/mcp-tools/README.md) for detailed operational procedures.

 ## DeepKE
 - *DeepKE* supports `pip install deepke`. <br>Take the fully supervised relation extraction for example.